-An acquired brain injury (ABI) is damage to the brain which occurs after birth due to a traumatic event, such as a blow to the head, or a non-traumatic event, such as a medical event (stroke, etc.).
-It is not due to a congenital disorder or a progressively degenerative disorder.
-As the brain is a complex and delicate organ, damage to the brain can produce long term difficulties.
+An acquired brain injury (ABI) is damage to the brain which occurs after birth due to a traumatic event, such as a blow to the head, or a non-traumatic medical event, such as stroke.
+An ABI is not due to a congenital disorder or a progressively degenerative disorder.
+As the brain is a complex and delicate organ, damage to the brain can produce serious, long-term difficulties.

-- Brain injuries are the leading cause of death and disability for Canadians under the age of 35; with the highest rate of injury occuring between the ages of 15 – 24 years.
+- are the leading cause of death and disability for Canadians under 35

-- Males are more likely than females to incur a traumatic brain injury.
+- are more likely to occur in males than females

 - are likely to result in death or permanent disability